 In case it’s impossible for you to get out, or you don’t live in this area, I’ve also included links to useful and inspiring websites.

-April 24, 2018 – University of Utah Brain Injury Support Group 7-8 p.m.
-Meets every 4th Tuesday monthly at Sugarhouse Health Center, 1138 E. Wilmington Avenue, SLC, UT 84106.
-This month’s topic: Social Communication and Relationships – by Summer Rolin, Psyd.
-She will give ways for helping others understand your injury.
-Please call Ryan Pello or Annie Wallace at (801) 581-2221 for questions.
+April 23, 2019 – University of Utah Brain Injury Support Group 6-8 p.m. meets every 4th Tuesday monthly, at Sugarhouse Health Center, 1138 E. Wilmington Avenue, SLC, UT 84106.
+Dr. Stephen Trapp, Physical Medicine and Rehabilitation will be presenting this month.
+For more information please call Annie Wallace at (801)581-2221.